Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Bayesian augmented learning with variable selection

 where $\bm{z}_{ij}$ denotes the vector of covariates available for the $i$th individual at the $j$th stage, $f_1$ and $f_2$ are regression functions, $\btheta_1$ and $\btheta_2$ are vectors of regression coefficients.
 To facilitate the identification of causal effects of stage-specific actions, we henceforth adopt the following standard assumptions: the stable unit treatment value assumption \citep{rubin1978bayesian} and the assumption of no unmeasured confounders \citep{rubin1980bias}.
-Model \eqref{eq:model1} is completed by specifying an optimal decision rule: along the lines of a large body of literature on DTR optimization, we rely on an approach from dynamic programming \citep{Bel57} and identify the optimal treatment regime as the sequence of treatments that maximizes the so-called individual value, that is the expected payoff of an individual, where, without loss of generality, we consider a framework in which larger payoffs are preferable.
+See Appendix \ref{sec:appASS} for more details and \citet{tsiatis2019dynamic} for a thorough discussion.
+Model \eqref{eq:model1} is completed by specifying an optimal decision rule.
+Following a large body of literature on DTR optimization, we adopt a dynamic programming approach \citep{Bel57} and define the optimal treatment regime as the sequence of treatments that maximizes the expected payoff for an individual, assuming, without loss of generality, that higher payoffs are preferable.
 Accordingly, the optimal treatments at stage 2 and stage 1 are defined as